 checkout_link.*/payout.paidtypes.
 A subscription only delivers the events it was created with, so one set up for platform events alone won’t start sending checkout events until you add them.

-deliver the same events to the creator’s tenant.type (and, for checkout events, on data.object) to route each delivery to
+read:creator and deliver the same events to the creator’s tenant.type (and, for checkout events, on data.object) to route each delivery to the right handler.

 Next steps: